OSVTAC/project-recommendations/pages/recommendations.md

 ##### 5.2.4.1.
 Central Ballot Scanner Phases

-For the central ballot scanner, there are a number of options for incrementally phasing in an open-source version.
+For the central ballot scanner, there are a number of options for incrementally phasing in an open source version.

 In chronological order, some of these possible phases are--